-April 2006
+April 2007

-This document is a draft General Management Plan / Wilderness Study / Environmental Impact Statement for Great Sand Dunes National Park and Preserve.
-General management plans describe the general path the National Park Service intends to follow in managing a park over the next 15 to 20 years.
-The general management plan (GMP) portion of this document (chapters 1 and 2) presents four alternative ways to manage natural and cultural resources, visitor use and opportunities, and facilities at Great Sand Dunes National Park and Preserve.
+This document is the Final General Management Plan / Wilderness Study / Environmental Impact Statement for Great Sand Dunes National Park and Preserve.
+A general management plan describes the general path the National Park Service intends to follow in managing a park over the next 15 to 20 years.
+The general management plan (GMP) portion of this document (chapters one and two) presents four alternative ways to manage natural and cultural resources, visitor use and opportunities, and facilities at Great Sand Dunes National Park and Preserve.
 One of the four GMP alternatives is a "no-action alternative" that provides a baseline against which to consider the other alternatives; it describes continuation of current management practices into the future.
+The National Park Service preferred alternative is the management strategy the National Park Service intends to implement.
+It has been modified to reflect applicable comments on the draft GMP during public review in 2006 (see appendix E).
 Issues addressed by the GMP relate to protection of fundamental park resources and values, management of new park lands, public access, crowding/overuse, wilderness, wild and scenic rivers, and development and uses in and around the park.

-The wilderness study portion of this document provides a public forum for evaluating new lands within the expanded Great Sand Dunes park boundary for possible recommendation to Congress for inclusion in the National Wilderness Preservation System.
+The wilderness study portion of this document provides a public forum for evaluating new lands within the expanded Great Sand Dunes National Park and Preserve boundary for possible recommendation to Congress for inclusion in the National Wilderness Preservation System.
 This document provides a formal evaluation of those lands by studying wilderness eligibility, wilderness alternatives, and impacts of those alternatives.
 The wilderness alternatives are matched to the four GMP alternatives.

-The environmental impact statement portion of this document (chapters 3, 4, and 5) provides background information about conditions in and around Great Sand Dunes National Park and Preserve (e.g., for natural and cultural resources, the socioeconomic environment, and agency operations); and it describes the environmental consequences that would be expected from implementing each of the four GMP/wilderness alternatives.
+The environmental impact statement portion of this document (chapters three, four, and five) provides background information about conditions in and around Great Sand Dunes National Park and Preserve (e.g., for natural and cultural resources, the socioeconomic environment, and agency operations), and describes the environmental consequences that would be expected from implementing each of the four GMP/wilderness alternatives.